Understanding Common Bidet Seat Terms

 Nozzle Pulsation – See “Pulse Wash”

-Nozzle Sterilization – Many electric bidet seats feature self-cleaning nozzles, which means the nozzles flush themselves with fresh water before and/or after the seat is used to rinse away any impurities.
-Nozzle sterilization takes this hygiene precaution a step further and refers to a variety of measures or processes, from antimicrobial coatings to water sterilization systems, designed to keep the bidet’s components and wash water crystal clean.
+Nozzle Sterilization – Many electric bidets feature self-cleaning nozzles, which means the nozzles flush themselves with fresh water before and/or after the bidet is used to rinse away any impurities.
+Nozzle sterilization takes this hygiene precaution a step further and refers to a variety of measures or processes, from antimicrobial coatings to ultraviolet light and electrolyzed water, that keep the bidet’s components and wash water crystal clean.

 O